Skip to content

 Decision Tree Diagram of using moviepy to extract and save frames

-The above decision flow diagram checks whether the input video file exists, and the output folder exists where the frames will be saved.
+The above decision flow diagram checks whether the input video file exists and whether the output folder exists, where the frames will be saved.
 It will go to the next steps until our intent is fulfilled.

 Before going further, first, we need to install the moviepy library using the command below: